abhiamishra/google-ai-hack/content/_index.md

   - title: "Step 2: Answer Checklist Questionaire"
     content: "Your answers to these questions will be used to filter down all the miscellaneous content that does not apply so that anything in your personal immigration checklist is the most efficient and minimal possible."
     images:
-      - "/images/service-slide-1.png"
+      - "/images/checklist.png"
     button:
       enable: true
       label: Check it out
       link: /contact

   - title: "Step 3: Get Generated Step By Step Checklist"
-    content: "After answering the questionaire, a checklist tailored to your personal immigration needs will be generated and given to you for you to keep track of so that your immigration process cuts out all the unneccessary stress, time, and money.
-But just in case you need any additional help outside of this checklist, Borderless has you covered on that too."
+    content: "After answering the questionaire, a checklist tailored to your personal immigration needs will be generated and given to you for you to keep track of so that your immigration process cuts out all the unneccessary stress, time, and money."
     images:
-      - "/images/service-slide-1.png"
-      - "/images/service-slide-2.png"
+      - "/images/visa_image.jpg"
-      - "/images/service-slide-3.png"
+      - "/images/background-check.png"
     button:
       enable: true
       label: Check it out
       link: /contact

-  - title: "Step 4: Use Chat Bot For Any Additional Help"
+  # - title: "Step 4: Use Chat Bot For Any Additional Help"
-    content: "If you need any additional help about your personal immigration process, we have a chat bot dedicated to helping you with any questions you have."
+  #   content: "If you need any additional help about your personal immigration process, we have a chat bot dedicated to helping you with any questions you have."
-    images:
+  #   images:
-      - "/images/service-slide-1.png"
+  #     - "/images/service-slide-1.png"
-      - "/images/service-slide-2.png"
+  #     - "/images/service-slide-2.png"
-      - "/images/service-slide-3.png"
+  #     - "/images/service-slide-3.png"
-    button:
+  #   button:
-      enable: true
+  #     enable: true
-      label: Check it out
+  #     label: Check it out
-      link: /contact
+  #     link: /contact

 # workflow
 workflow:
-  title: "If so, then Borderless is here to help"
+  title: "Imagine your dreams, borderless."
   image: "/images/banner.svg"
-  description: "Borderless will be able to help you (with the assistance of Google's AI Gemini) with understanding and accomplishing every step of the immigration process for your specific needs by following these steps"
+  description: "Dreams, ambitions, and education all share one thing in common: no borders."
+  d2: "At Borderless, we aim to help international students immigrate to any country for their borderless dreams."

 # call_to_action
 call_to_action:
   title: Ready to get started?
-  content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur.
+  content:
   image: '/images/cta.svg'
   button:
     enable: true
-    label: "Contact Us"
+    label: "Get Started"
     link: "/contact"
 ---